|

 Education

 I have been at Reed College since 1987.
-My teaching responsibilities include Plant Physiology (Biol 322), Introductory Biology (Biol 101-102) and various seminar courses (Biol 431) such as Forest Canopy Biology, Biological Aspects of Climate Change, and Environmental Physiology of Plants.
+My teaching responsibilities include Plant Physiology (Biol 322), Introductory Biology (Biol 101-102) and various seminar courses (Biol 431) such as Forest Canopy Biology, Climate Change Biology, and Plant Biotechnology.
 I usually supervise about 4 senior theses each year on a variety of topics in plant sciences.
 Some typical examples include:

-- Hyeon Jeong Kim (2009) Production of Polyhydroxybutyrate in Euphorbia pulcherima
+• Hyeon Jeong Kim (2009) Production of Polyhydroxybutyrate in Euphorbia pulcherrima

 My thesis students have gone on to various graduate schools such as : Cornell, OR State Univ, Stanford, Univ. of GA, Univ. of AZ, UC-Davis, Univ. of UT, Univ. of NC-Chapel Hill, Univ. of NE-Lincoln, and Univ. of WA.